seananderson/seananderson.ca/_posts/2013-04-28-cross-referencing-reviewer-replies-in-latex.md

     We have revised the text.
 Please see page 3, line 23.

-And as you modify your manuscript the page and line numbers will update.
+And as you modify your manuscript, the page and line numbers will update.